 The main author for this module is Fredrik Danerklint.

 Warning: The Lua Backend is available since PowerDNS Authoritative Server 3.0.
-In 3.0 and 3.1, this backend is marked as Experimental!
+This backend is marked as Experimental!

 This backend is just a "glue" between PowerDNS and your own Lua application.